 With that being said, most buyers in Washington State pay somewhere between 1% and 3% of the home’s purchase price in closing costs.
 This is a collective term that actually includes a lot of individual fees and charges.

 This is another common question among home buyers and mortgage shoppers in Washington.
-The general consensus among housing analysts and economists is that mortgage rates will rise gradually between now and the end of 2017, and continue creeping upward in 2018.
+The general consensus among housing analysts and economists is that mortgage rates will stay well under the 4% mark between now and the end of 2020.

 Over the last few years, mortgage rates were “held” at historically low levels largely due to policies and actions of the Federal Reserve.
-But the Fed’s stimulus efforts have been winding down, so mortgage rates are once more driven primarily by market forces.
+And things have remained as such over the past year or so.